sa0998/shop-floor-personal-test/index.md

   feature_icon_class: flaticon-engineer-1
   feature_url: "/services/"
 feature_heading: Software Features
-feature_para: The ShopFloorConnect Machine Interface (SMI 2) automatically detects when your machines are running, when they are stopped, and the number of parts they produce.
-The SMIs send this information to the ShopFloorConnect OEE monitoring software over your existing Ethernet.
+feature_para: The ShopFloorConnect software works in conjunction with the ShopFloorConnect Machine Interface (SMI 2) to automatically detect when your machines are running, when they are stopped, and the number of parts they produce.
+The SMIs send this information to the ShopFloorConnect  software over your existing Ethernet in real time.
 report_heading: Production, Efficiency, and Downtime Reports
 report_para: ShopFloorConnect production monitoring software has a powerful browser-based reporting feature that allows you to configure and generate reports on demand, or